worktheclock/replit.github.io/tutorials/13-steganography.md

-# Hiding messages in images: steganography with Python and Repl.it
+# Hiding messages in images: steganography with Python and Replit

 In this tutorial, we'll build a steganography tool in Python.
 Steganography is the practice of hiding information within other data.
 Unlike encryption, where the goal is to secure *the contents* of communication between two parties, steganography aims to obscure the fact that the parties are communicating at all.